deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 You are as good as your work, degree doesn't matter

-## The goal of adulthood is to let go of the other possible existences and to make the best of the one.
-A successful adult is oƒne who understands that it doesn't matter which life you ultimately pick, only that you live it well
+**The goal of adulthood is to let go of the other possible existences and to make the best of the one.
+A successful adult is one who understands that it doesn't matter which life you ultimately pick, only that you live it well**

 Nearly everything in life has a useful zone, a desired dose.
 Ten minutes in the sun can energize you.
 Ten hours in the sun can burn you.
 This concept applies to many things: work, relationships, hobbies, exercise, food.